Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 |-------------------+-----------------------------------------------------------------------------------------|

 There are other set of files with `.report` suffix.
-This is an output with the same information as the one found in the `.kraken` files, but in a more human-readable sintax:
+This is an output with the same information as the one found in the `.kraken` files, but in a more human-readable syntax:
 ~~~
 $ head JP4D.report
 ~~~